Qualtrics Hero Banner 2024

 OOH media done well has the potential to make a strong memory impact and create a striking brand experience.

-Neo explained that while brands still use prominent static OOH such as billboards for upper funnel objectives via brand credentialling and brand dominance, buying out strategic sites for the long-term, there is increasing use of data including audience intelligence for smarter targeting and relevant content marketing in the physical world.
+Neo explained that while brands still use prominent static OOH such as billboards for upper funnel objectives via brand credentialling and brand dominance and buying out strategic sites for the long-term, there is increasing use of data including audience intelligence for smarter targeting and relevant content marketing in the physical world.

 Meanwhile, Franck Vidal, director, Southeast Asia sales and partnerships at Vistar Media said that the role of OOH is indeed evolving to complement digital channels when needed, while also standing strong on its own by extending a brand’s presence into the physical world, where most buying decisions still happen.